faenrandir/a_careful_examination/communications/response_to_8_anti-mormon_tactics.md

+---
-# Finding Truth: Response to "8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints"
+title: "Finding Truth: Response to '8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints'"
+permalink: /response-to-8-anti-mormon-tactics-gogogoff/
+doctype: response
+layout: page
+---

 In March of 2017, MyLifeByGogoGoff published a piece entitled [8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints](http://mylifebygogogoff.com/2017/03/8-anti-mormon-tactics-that-satan-uses-to-attack-the-latter-day-saints.html).
 The piece was then [reblogged by LDS Living](http://www.ldsdaily.com/personal-lds-blog/8-anti-mormon-tactics-satan-uses-attack-latter-day-saints/).